impolqris/impolqris/README.md

 # Hi, I'm polaris 👋💻

 I'm a 12th-grade student in High School and learning programming on the Go.
-My end goals are to be a well-known and trusted Penetration Tester or even Front-End Developer.
+My end goals are to be a well-known and trusted Penetration Tester or even Full-Stack Developer.
 My love for coding originated when I was 11 and messing around on a school computer.
 So far, I have no certifications on my belt but I aim to obtain some alongside working at my current workplace.
 Aside from programming, I love stargazing with my telescope and driving around at night with the windows rolled down.

 ## 🌎 Visit my website
 - <a href="https://www.imtrey.dev/" target="_blank">www.imtrey.dev</a>